drduh/macOS-Security-and-Privacy-Guide/README.md

 Apply general security best practices:

 - Create a [threat model](#threat-modeling)
-  * What are you trying to protect and from whom?
+  - What are you trying to protect and from whom?
 Is the adversary a three-letter agency, a nosy eavesdropper on the network, or a determined [APT](https://en.wikipedia.org/wiki/Advanced_persistent_threat) orchestrating a campaign against you?
-  * Recognize threats and learn how to reduce the attack surface against them.
+  - Recognize threats and learn how to reduce the attack surface against them.

 - Keep the system and software up to date
-  * Patch the operating system and all installed software regularly.
+  - Patch the operating system and all installed software regularly.
-  * Updates can be completed in [System Settings](https://support.apple.com/guide/mac-help/keep-your-mac-up-to-date-mchlpx1065) or installed with the `softwareupdate` command-line utility - neither requires an Apple account.
+  - Updates are installed in [System Settings](https://support.apple.com/guide/mac-help/keep-your-mac-up-to-date-mchlpx1065) or with the `softwareupdate` command-line utility - neither requires an Apple Account.
-  * Subscribe to announcement mailing lists like [Apple security-announce](https://lists.apple.com/mailman3/lists/security-announce.lists.apple.com/).
+  - Subscribe to the [Apple security-announce](https://lists.apple.com/archives/list/security-announce@lists.apple.com/) mailing list.

 - Encrypt sensitive data
-  * In addition to [FileVault](https://support.apple.com/guide/mac-help/protect-data-on-your-mac-with-filevault-mh11785) volume encryption, consider using the [built-in password manager](https://support.apple.com/105115) to protect passwords and other sensitive data.
+  - In addition to [FileVault](https://support.apple.com/guide/mac-help/protect-data-on-your-mac-with-filevault-mh11785) volume encryption, consider using the [built-in password manager](https://support.apple.com/105115) to protect passwords and other sensitive data.

 - Ensure data availability
-  * Create [regular backups](https://support.apple.com/104984) of critical data and be ready to [restore from a backup](https://support.apple.com/102551) in case of compromise.
+  - Create [regular backups](https://support.apple.com/104984) of critical data and be ready to [restore from a backup](https://support.apple.com/102551) in case of compromise.
-  * [Encrypt locally](https://support.apple.com/guide/mac-help/keep-your-time-machine-backup-disk-secure-mh21241) before copying backups to unencrypted external media or the "cloud"; alternatively, enable [end-to-end encryption](https://support.apple.com/guide/security/advanced-data-protection-for-icloud-sec973254c5f).
+  - [Encrypt locally](https://support.apple.com/guide/mac-help/keep-your-time-machine-backup-disk-secure-mh21241) before copying backups to unencrypted external media or the "cloud"; alternatively, enable [end-to-end encryption](https://support.apple.com/guide/security/advanced-data-protection-for-icloud-sec973254c5f).
-  * Verify backups by accessing them regularly.
+  - Verify backups by accessing them regularly.

 - Click carefully
-  * Ultimately, the security of a system depends on the capabilities of its administrator.
+  - Ultimately, the security of a system depends on the capabilities and habits of its administrator.
-  * Take care when installing new software: install it only from sources the developer identifies as official, such as their website or GitHub repository.
+  - Take care when installing new software: install it only from sources the developer identifies as official, such as their website or GitHub repository.

 # Threat modeling